meflynn/troopdata/README.md

 ## A note on country codes

-The original DMDC data contain information on U.S. troop deployments to a a wide range of locations, including several non-state territories.
+The original DMDC data contain information on U.S. troop deployments to a a wide range of locations, including several non-state territories and subnational units (e.g. Okinawa).
 One downside of using the COW country codes as the primary host ID variable is that there are often no country codes for smaller states and territories.
 In the case of the Vine basing data, some smaller territories have COW codes for the imperial power that controls a territory.
 For example, Puerto Rico and Guam both receive a COW country code of 2 as they are territorial possessions of the United States.
 Users may want to distinguish such cases where deployments are present in a territory versus the metropole.
 Using the ISO country codes provides some additional flexibility when calling the data.
 Worst case, you can pull the full data frame and look around at the specific observations and figure out what best suits your needs.

 ## How to cite this package and data?

 When using the updated troop deployment data and/or the `troopdata` package please cite the following:

--   Allen, Michael A., Michael E. Flynn, and Carla Martinez Machain.
-2021.
+- Michael A. Allen, Michael E. Flynn, and Carla Martinez Machain.
+2022.
   “Global U.S. military deployment data: 1950-2020.”
 Conflict Management and Peace Science.
-TBD.
+39(3): 351-370.

 Kane’s original troop deployment data collected from 1950-2005:

 - Kane, Tim.
 2005.
 “Global U.S. troop deployment, 1950-2003.”
+Technical
-    Technical Report.
+  Report.
 Heritage Foundation, Washington, D.C.

 Vine’s original basing data:

 - Vine, David.
 2015.
 “Base nation: How U.S. military bases abroad harm America and the World.”
 Metropolitan Books, Washington, D.C.

 Construction data

 - Michael A. Allen, Michael E. Flynn, and Carla Martinez Machain.
 2020.
   “Outside the wire: US military deployments and public opinion in host states.”
 American Political Science Review.
-114(2):
-    326-341.
+114(2): 326-341.